Companies Act, 2013- More Austere Measures

 Remedy For Removal of Disqualification of Director

-Since the disqualification of a director under 164(2) occurs as a penalty imposed for the non-compliance by the company, hence, there is no direct mention of any solution to it.
+Since the disqualification of a director under 164(2) occurs as a penalty imposed for non-compliance by the company, hence, there is no direct mention of any solution to it.

-An indirect solution for removal of director disqualification has created immense hardships for many directors who faced mass disqualification in 2017.
+An indirect solution for the removal of director disqualification has created immense hardships for many directors who faced mass disqualification in 2017.
 If a company for any reason decided not to revive itself, then the disqualified director has no option but to wait for five years.

 Many of such disqualified directors took to the last resort and filed a writ petition in concerned High Courts.
 In many instances, the courts have given stay orders, quashed the list & paved way for reactivation of DIN.

-The Sections in the Act that discuss the penalties and punishments for various defaults should act as a deterrent and company and its officers should follow the rules and regulations at all times.
-Each person thus engaged should understand his responsibility in the smooth running of a company and any negligence on his part will fetch penalty.
+The Sections in the Act that discuss the penalties and punishments for various defaults should act as a deterrent and the company and its officers should follow the rules and regulations at all times.
+Each person thus engaged should understand his responsibility in the smooth running of a company and any negligence on his part will fetch a penalty.